jido/Arcadam/README.md

 Additional lines of a non-indented list item can optionally be indented using an indent sign at the beginning of each, which can be replaced with spaces after the first line.
-Alternatively a sequence of "+" nesting signs at the start of an empty line sets the nesting level for the next indented block or paragraph.
+Alternatively a sequence of nesting dots at the start of an empty line sets the nesting level for the next indented block or paragraph.
 Repeated indent or nesting signs can optionally be separated by spaces.